dotnet/docs/docs/core/tools/dotnet-list-package.md

 - **`-f|--framework <FRAMEWORK>`**

   Displays only the packages applicable for the specified [target framework](../../standard/frameworks.md).
 To specify multiple frameworks, repeat the option multiple times.
 For example: `--framework net6.0 --framework netstandard2.0`.
+The short form of the option (`-f`) is available starting in .NET 9 SDK.

 [!INCLUDE [help](../../../includes/cli-help.md)]